 Conference information

-The Scottish Cancer Conference, originally the Scotland Against Cancer conference, has been running for over 20 years.
-It is a unique gathering of organisations involved with cancer, including people affected by cancer, clinicians, pharmaceutical companies, academics, researchers, and charities.
-It presents an unrivalled opportunity to share, learn, network, and understand the latest developments in our combined efforts to beat cancer.
+The Scottish Cancer Conference, originally the Scotland Against Cancer Conference, has been running for over 20 years.
+It’s a unique gathering of organisations involved with cancer including people affected by cancer, clinicians, pharmaceutical companies, academics, researchers and charities.
+It presents an unrivalled opportunity to share, learn, network and understand the latest developments in our combined efforts to beat cancer.
 The Scottish Cancer Conference is delivered by Cancer Research UK on behalf of the Scottish Parliament’s Cross-Party Group on Cancer.

 The venue